Blend – Create and customize beautiful CSS3 gradients

 What Are CSS3 Gradients?

-• Linear Gradients: These gradients transition colors along a straight line.
-The direction can be adjusted, allowing for various visual effects.
+• Linear Gradients: These gradients change along the line between colours; meanwhile, direction can be changed leading to different visual effects.

 How to Create a Linear Gradient

-Creating a linear gradient is straightforward.
-With just a few lines of CSS, you can transform a dull background into something spectacular.
+To create a linear gradient is pretty simple.
+With just some lines of CSS, one can turn a boring background into an amazing one.

 Basic Syntax for Linear Gradients